 At GoSimpleTax, we make all this easy.
 We can help log your income and expenditure, and we can also flag any potential opportunities for you to make tax savings.

 Once you’ve inputted all your information for the tax year, we’ll automatically calculate your forecasted tax bill, populate your tax return, and send it directly to HMRC electronically.
-You can even try out some of our features with a freemium account.
+You can even try out some of our features with a free trial.

 Ready to take the stress out of your taxes?
 Sign up today.